TechnionTDK/jbs-json23plet/README.md

 A command-line tool for generating RDF triplets from Jsons input

 ## What is this?
-json23plet is a linux command line tool to generate [RDF triplets](https://en.wikipedia.org/wiki/Resource_Description_Framework) in TURTLE (.ttl) format from json files. <br/>
+json23plet is a linux command line tool to generate [RDF triplets](https://en.wikipedia.org/wiki/Resource_Description_Framework) in TURTLE (.ttl) format from json files.<br/>
-You can write your own generators for your specific json format files and according to your own ontology and run it through json23plet
+You can write your own generators for your specific json format files, according to your own ontology and run it through json23plet.

 ## Background
-This project was devleoped as part of the JBS (Jewish Book Shelf) project in the [TDK lab](http://tdk.net.technion.ac.il/).
+This tool was devleoped as part of the JBS (Jewish Book Shelf) project in the [TDK lab](http://tdk.net.technion.ac.il/).

-## Getting Started
+# Getting Started

-### Prerequisites
+## Prerequisites
-Install maven on your machine.
+Install [Maven](https://maven.apache.org/) on your machine.

     apt-get install maven

-### Installation
+## Installation

 1. Git clone jbs-json23plet repository to a directory